roryshannon/mazesolver/README.md

 I may implement dijkstras BFS later on but this isnt part of my project so may not happemn for a number of months

 all part of my A-level NEA project which has an accompanying word document which dteails the process in depth and on which I will be marked.

+I have completeed my wall follower and DFS tremuaxs

+I need to work towards a completed GUI